ifm/developerportal/_sources/documentation/SoftwareInterfaces/ifmDiagnostic/DiagnosticRetrieval/diagnostic_example_output.md.txt

 ```

 ### Description / ID / name
-These fields are used to identify the error: [Please see the complete list of available error codes](../diagnostic_sources.md).
+These fields are used to identify the error: [see the complete list of available error codes](../diagnostic_sources.md).

 ### Source
 This field describes the source of the error code on the embedded device and OS.